 How do we train for contests?

-To be eligible to be selected for the traveling Crops Judging team, students are required to enroll in a two-credit course offered by the head coach, Adam Striegel in the spring.
+To be eligible to be selected for the traveling Crops Judging team, students are required to enroll in a two-credit course.
 This course (AGRO 496-004) is offered in both the spring and fall semesters, with the fall semester (one credit) focusing on plant and seed identification and agronomic math while the spring semester (two credits) focusing primarily on whole-contest preparation.

 Where do we compete?